sempr-tk/sempr/README.md

 ## Installation

-SEMPR currently relies on a few other libraries: ODB for the object relational mapping, sqlite3 for a database connection, boost for uuids, soprano for SPARQL queries, qt4 for soprano, and a recent version of geos and boost geometry for more geometric operations.
+SEMPR currently relies on a few other libraries: libcereal for serialization of entities, soprano for SPARQL queries, qt4 for soprano, and a recent version of geos and boost geometry for more geometric operations.

 ### GeographicLib, soprano, boost, geos, cereal
 To get cereal for the serialization of entities and components: